rsmmr/git-notifier/README.rst

         than this value, a notification mail is still send out but the diff is excluded (and replaced with a note saying so).
         Default is 50K.

+    ``--maxage <days>``
+        Limits the age of commits to report.
+No commit older than this many days will trigger a commit notification.
+Default is 30 days; zero disables the age check.

     ``--noupdate``
         Does not update the internal state file, meaning that any